What is a Land Lease? – Marina City Club

 Good Info to know about Land Leases:

-Quick answer: In a land lease deal… you’re purchasing just the dwelling and paying rent on the land to the landowner.
+Quick answer: In a land lease deal… you’re purchasing just the dwelling and paying rent on the land to the landowner who in this case is the County.

 According to Behindthedeals here’s what happened: The County of Los Angeles was the largest source of funds to the completion of the marina, contributing over $15 million for land acquisition plus 50% of certain specified infrastructure costs.
 Upon the Marina’s completion, the County would ultimately own hundreds of acres of waterfront land plus the right to earn rental income from thousands of boat slips in the harbor.